williamhzo/astro-williamhzo.me/src/content/notes/03-letting-go-of-pixel-perfect.md

 4. high-fidelity wireframes
 5. integration/development

-This means developers (or engineers, depending on the team) arrive very late to the party, and therefore most of the project's lifecycle is done within the design tools (steps 1 to 4).
+This means developers (or engineers, depending on the team) are invited very late to the party, and therefore most of the project's lifecycle is done within the design tools (steps 1 to 4).

 ---